bsotomayorg/SpikeShip/README.md

-# Spike Ship
-## Fast, unsupervised discovery of high-dimensional neural spiking patterns based on optimal transport
+# SpikeShip: A method for fast, unsupervised discovery of high-dimensional neural spiking patterns.

-## theory
-A Python 3 module called `spikeship` which implements the Fast, unsupervised discovery of high-dimensional neural spiking patterns based on optimal transport theory described in Sotomayor-Gomez, B., L., Battaglia,
+A Python 3 module called `spikeship` which implements the fast, unsupervised discovery of high-dimensional neural spiking patterns based on optimal transport theory described in Sotomayor-Gomez, B., L., Battaglia,
-F. and Vinck, M. (2020).
-A geometry of spike sequences: Fast, unsupervised discovery of high-dimensional neural spiking patterns based on optimal transport theory. *Bioarxiv.*
+F. and Vinck, M. (2021).
+"SpikeShip: A method for fast, unsupervised discovery of high-dimensional neural spiking patterns". *Bioarxiv*.

 ## Setup
 The dependencies can be installed by running `./env_setup.sh <ENV_NAME>` with the optional argument specifying the target environment (which must be source-able).
 To setup the module, run `python setup.py install`.
-A jupyter notebook is available in `notebooks/`, along with a demo dataset, showing an example workflow for the SPOTDisClust method.
+A jupyter notebook is available in `notebooks/`, along with a demo dataset, showing an example workflow for the SpikeShip methods and its comparison with SPOTDis.

 ### Linux (Anaconda)
 1) `conda create -n spikeship python=3` 1) `./env_setup.sh spikeship` 1) `source activate spikeship` 1)